Quarrying Process

 First steps call for extensive, on and offsite, investigation of the stone itself in addition to a survey of potential recoverable reserves.
 Topography, climate and the availability or not, of suitable transport links and human resources are major considerations that have cost implications for a viable project.

+The geological composition and structure of rock will dictate the methods and the equipment employed to extract the stone and the form the quarry will take.
 Initial on site work will be to construct transport access roads and to clear the unwanted overburden of soil and rock to expose sections of desirable materials.

 Additional labour and machinery are then in a position to take out the desired stone sections as dictated by the natural jointing and other geological structural features such as bedding planes.